Get

 Treatment Methods:

 Unfortunately, there are no proven treatments for gangliosidosis and other lysosomal storage diseases.
-These conditions are often fatal for canines.
+These conditions are usually fatal for canines.
+Fortunately, they are quite rare, and responsible breeders will screen their breeding dogs through genetic testing.
+Some dogs are carriers and should not be bred.

 7. Hip Dysplasia

-Hip dysplasia is a common health problem for large dogs, including Portuguese Water Dogs.
-This condition occurs in a dog’s growth stage due to the hips not developing properly, leading to loose hip joints.
-This condition is frequently followed by osteoarthritis and degenerative joint disease.
+Hip dysplasia is a common health problem for many breeds, including Portuguese Water Dogs.
+This condition occurs in a dog’s growth stage due to the hips not developing properly, leading to loose hip joints and frequently, osteoarthritis.

 Causes:

-Hip dysplasia is a genetic health problem that can be affected by various other factors, including diet, exercise, growth rate, hormones, and muscle mass.
-The condition generally occurs in large dogs, though it can happen in any breed.
+Hip dysplasia is primarily a genetic health problem that can be affected by various other factors, including diet, exercise, growth rate, hormones, and muscle mass.
+The condition most commonly occurs in medium and large dogs, though it can happen in any breed.
+The only way to prevent it is to stop breeding dogs with the condition.
+Screening programs are available to check that potential breeder dogs have healthy hips.

 Treatment Methods: